FlintSH/Flare/README.md

 ## 📝 Configuration

-Flare is built to be really configurable.
+Flare is built to be as configurable as possible.
 Head to `/dashboard/settings` to tweak different settings like:

 - Setting storage quotas and file size limits for users
 - Defining upload rules and restrictions